-In this blog, we’ve already talked extensively about the transmissions used in the Chevrolet Tahoe (and the ones used in the GMC Yukon.
+We’ve already talked extensively about the transmissions used in the Chevrolet Tahoe (and the ones used in the GMC Yukon).
 Below we’ve created a list of the transmissions and the specific locations where these have been built.

 First Generation (1995 – 2000)